 If you need a bone graft before receiving a dental implant, this will be done in stages.
 You can’t receive the bone graft and implant all in one visit.

 The treatment time frame can vary depending on the size of the bone graft and implant.
 If you have a missing or damaged tooth but your jawline isn’t strong enough or dense enough for an implant, a bone graft is a great treatment option.
-Contact Contemporary Facial & Oral Surgery of Carrollton today to learn more and schedule your consultation.
+Contact Contemporary Implant & Oral Surgery of Carrollton today to learn more and schedule your consultation.